pavitranew/session-6b/README.md

 ###Angular CSS Class Animation

+1-angular-animation (continued)

 Instead of doing a transition on :hover, we create animation by binding transitions to a class, `.rotate`, and create a class for both the "box" and "circle" states of the div.

-This enables us to switch between classes using the ng-class directive built into Angular (part of core ng).
+This enables us to switch between classes using the ng-class (a directive built into Angular core).

 ```html
 <script src="https://code.angularjs.org/1.6.2/angular.js"></script>